oasci/metalflare/study/dissemination/reports/sims/README.md

 # R002 - Molecular simulations

-We performed classical molecular dynamics (MD) simulations of roGFP2 [^hanson2004investigating] with
+This report details our observations from classical molecular dynamics (MD) simulations of roGFP2 [^hanson2004investigating] with

 -   the anionic chromophore in the ground state;
 -   neutral and anionic Glu222.